Solihull: Independent schools

 Solihull School is an independent school and is located on Warwick Road near the centre of the town.
 It was founded in 1560 and celebrated its 450th anniversary in 2010.
 It merged with independent girls school St Martins School in 2020.

-Ruckleigh School is an independent preparatory school founded in 1909 by Cathleen Cartland and is notable for being a nondenominational co-educational school many decades before any others followed.
+Ruckleigh School was an independent preparatory school founded in 1909 by Cathleen Cartland and was notable for being a nondenominational co-educational school many decades before any others followed.
+Ruckleigh was permanently closed on July 8, 2026, at the end of the school term, due to 'cost-of-living pressures'.
 Another co-education preparatory school called Eversfield Preparatory School, founded in 1931 by Cyril Denney, is also located in the town.